More Speaking or More Speakers?: Introduction and Related Works

 \section{Introduction and Related Works}

-Self-supervised learning (SSL)~\cite{baevski2020wav2vec,hsu2021hubert,chung2021w2v,baevski2022data2vec}, self-training (ST), or pseudo-labeling (PL),~\cite{kahn2020self,xu2020iterative,likhomanenko2020slimipl,manohar2021kaizen,higuchi2021momentum,mpl2022} and their combination~\cite{xu2021self,zhang2022bigssl} have produced strong improvements in the accuracy of speech recognition systems when a large amount of unlabeled data is available.
-These works showed results on small amounts of supervised data, and also studied how they scale with more unlabeled data.
+Self-supervised learning (SSL)~\cite{baevski2020wav2vec,hsu2021hubert,chung2021w2v,baevski2022data2vec}, self-training (ST), or pseudo-labeling (PL),~\cite{kahn2020self,xu2020iterative,likhomanenko2020slimipl,manohar2021kaizen,higuchi2021momentum,mpl2022} and their combination~\cite{xu2021self,zhang2022bigssl} have produced strong improvements in the accuracy of ASR systems when a large amount of unlabeled data is available.
+These works showed results on small amount of supervised data, and also studied how they scale with more unlabeled data.
 A recent work~\cite{riviere2021asr4real} has analysed the accuracy of open-sourced SSL and supervised models under different conditions (e.g. conversational speech) and across population subgroups (e.g. gender, accent) after training on a fixed dataset.
-In this work, we aim to understand the dependence between the number of speakers in the labeled/unlabeled training data and the accuracy of SSL/ST trained models\footnote{In this study the unlabeled data comes from the same domain as the labeled data.}.
+In this work, we aim to understand the dependence between the number of speakers in the labeled/unlabeled training data and the accuracy of SSL/ST trained models\footnote{In this study labeled and unlabeled data come from the same domain.
+However unlabeled data contains not only clean speech as labeled data but also noisy speech.}.

 Recent work~\cite{qian2022contentvec} showed that forcing speaker-disentangled representations during SSL pre-training improves accuracy on a set of content-related downstream tasks.
 Authors of~\cite{barnard2009asr} established that fewer than 50 speakers and around 10 to 20 hours of speech per language were sufficient for the development of a usable ASR system for low resource languages.
 Later wav2vec 2.0~\cite{baevski2020wav2vec} showed that ASR can be built with even 10min of supervision as long as a large unlabeled dataset is available.
 Compared to~\cite{barnard2009asr} which used HMM-based models we use Connectionist Temporal Classification (CTC)~\cite{graves2006connectionist} loss with a transformer model and the latest developments in ASR training pipelines (e.g. SpecAugment~\cite{park2019specaug}).